 You use Apple solutions, but are now finding that OS X Server may not be the best solution for many of your needs.
 You know you need to go to a Linux cloud host for some things.
 How you do bring up a LAMP server and have it feel more "Mac-like" and avoid becoming a full time Linux sysadmin?
 And, what the heck do you do about file servers?
 This session is about options available to deploy reliable server technologies in a way that extends your knowledge instead of having to re-invent yourself.

-- Networking Essentials: Discover, Map and Report
+- Networking: Discover, Map and Reporting Essentials

 Networks are not an option -- you depend on them everywhere.
 Whether it’s troubleshooting, enhancing, or a complete redesign, you need to start with understanding what you have.
 In so many cases, techs inherit a network and, often, the lack of documentation with it.
 How do you discover, map and report on your network?
 We’ll take a look not only at tools like nmap and snmp, but also the command line tools and utilities that come built into OS X. We’ll then look at additional open source tools and commercial products that you may want to consider.